secretstartups/handbook/sales/field-operations/sales-operations/index.html.md

 1. Changing the “Status” field to “In Progress” shows that someone is currently working on the case.
 1. By changing Status to “In Progress,” ownership will automatically change to the individual who changes status.
 1. By changing Status to “Closed,” the case will no longer appear in the queue.
-   - Note: Check the “Suppress auto case reply” button in the same motion, before saving, to prevent automated chatter posts.
-If you do not check this box, and you change the status to “In Progress,” upon saving the case, Salesforce will create a chatter reply from your account, tagging the original requester, noting that you are working on the case.
-Similarly, when you close the case, Salesforce will chatter the requester to note that the work is complete.
+   - Note: Check the “Suppress auto case reply” button in the same motion, before saving, to prevent automated Chatter posts.
+If you do not check this box, and you change the status to “In Progress,” upon saving the case, Salesforce will create a Chatter reply from your account, tagging the original requester, noting that you are working on the case.
+Similarly, when you close the case, Salesforce will Chatter the requester to note that the work is complete.
 Click the “Related Chatter Object” link to view the original request.

 **General Notes:**